Measure equivalence classification of transvection-free right-angled Artin groups: Introduction

 \begin{theointro} Let $G_1$ and $G_2$ be two right-angled Artin groups such that $\Out(G_1)$ and $\Out(G_2)$ are finite.
 Then $G_1$ and $G_2$ are measure equivalent if and only if they are isomorphic. \end{theointro}

-Finiteness of $\Out(G_\Gamma)$ can easily be checked on the defining graph $\Gamma$; by work of Laurence \cite{laurence1995generating} and Servatius \cite{Ser}, this amounts to the following two conditions: \begin{enumerate} \item $\Gamma$ does not contain two vertices $v$ and $w$ such that the link of $v$ is contained in the star of $w$ -- this prevents the existence of transvections $v\mapsto vw$ in $\Aut(G_\Gamma)$ (we then say that $G_\Gamma$ is \emph{transvection-free}); \item $\Gamma$ contains no separating star -- this prevents the existence of partial conjugations. \end{enumerate}
+Finiteness of $\Out(G_\Gamma)$ can easily be checked on the defining graph $\Gamma$; by work of Laurence \cite{laurence1995generating} and Servatius \cite{Ser}, this amounts to the two conditions below.
+For a vertex $v\in\Gamma$, the star of $v$, denoted by $\st(v)$, is the subgraph made of all vertices which are either equal or adjacent to $v$, together with edges of $\Gamma$ between these vertices. \begin{enumerate} \item $\Gamma$ does not contain two distinct vertices $v$ and $w$ such that the link of $v$ is contained in the star of $w$ -- this prevents the existence of transvections $v\mapsto vw$ in $\Aut(G_\Gamma)$ (we then say that $G_\Gamma$ is \emph{transvection-free}); \item $\Gamma$ contains no separating star, i.e. there does not exist any vertex $v\in\Gamma$ such that $\Gamma\setminus \st(v)$ is disconnected.
+This prevents the existence of partial conjugations. \end{enumerate}

 Every right-angled Artin group has an associated \emph{extension graph}, introduced by Kim and Koberda in \cite{kim2013embedability} as the graph whose vertices are the rank one parabolic subgroups of $G_\Gamma$ (i.e.\ conjugates of the cyclic subgroups generated by the standard generators of $G_\Gamma$), two of these being joined by an edge exactly when they commute.
 This graph can be viewed as an analogue of the curve graph in the context of right-angled Artin groups \cite{kim2014geometry}.
 Theorem~\ref{theointro:1} is in fact obtained as a consequence of the following theorem, using the additional fact that two right-angled Artin groups with finite outer automorphism groups have isomorphic extension graphs if and only if they are isomorphic \cite{Hua}.